Dairy-Free & Oil-Free Baking Guide with Recipes

 How to Substitute Dairy & Oil in Baking

 While I don’t recommend feasting on sweets every day, there is definitely a place for them in a healthy plant-based lifestyle.
-I can’t wait to share some of my favorite vegan baking recipes with you!
+I can’t wait to share some of my favorite vegan oil-free baking recipes with you!

 healthy chocolate cake with slice missing on silver plate topped with berries